 Zoe is a physiotherapist with experience in the evidence-based diagnosis, prognosis, and sustainable management of musculoskeletal conditions across the life course.
 Email: email@example.com

 Iris is the Research Administrative Officer for the EBBPU.

 Workshops and research support

-The EBP Professorial Unit offers discounted seats for Gold Coast Hospital and Health Service District staff to attend workshops aimed at providing them with EBP and research skills and knowledge.
+The EBPPU offers support for Gold Coast Hospital and Health Service District staff to attend workshops aimed at providing them with EBP and research skills and knowledge.
 In addition, the unit also offers individual consultations for researchers on their projects.

 This workshop provides fundamental skills in Evidence Based Practice (EBP).
 It is aimed at busy clinicians who want to learn how to effectively search and evaluate evidence to answer clinical questions.